Types Of Resume

 If you are not hearing back from hiring teams, this means you might have chosen the wrong format or the tone is quite not appealing.

-Here is an insight into the types of resume and tones you can explore for building your professional resume!
+Here is an insight into the types of resumes and tones you can explore for building your professional resume!

 Professional Types of Resume